albeertito7/init-sphinx/README.rst

     $ source .venv/bin/activate # if using windows, just type `.venv/bin/activate.bat` in the command-prompt
     (.venv) $ pip install -r requirements.txt

-In this way, all the dependencies specified in the `requirements.txt` will be added into the new python environment.
+In this way, all the dependencies specified in the *requirements.txt* to work with will be added into the new python environment.

 Project structure